janluke/cloup/docs/pages/installation.rst

     Patch releases are guaranteed to be backward-compatible even before v1.0.

-    At each new release, you can check the :doc:`changelog`.
+    At each new release, you can check the :doc:`changelog` to see what's changed.